 Nature-based Solutions are actions that work with and enhance natural habitats to help address societal challenges, including helping people adapt to the effects of change and disasters.
 Key examples include the restoration of coastal ecosystems to protect communities from storm surges and erosion, agroforestry to stabilise crop yields in drier climates, and forest restoration to regulate water supplies and protect against flooding and landslides.
 Nature-based Solutions to climate change, if grounded in sound biodiversity science, can be low cost and low risk whilst also protecting the ecosystems on which we depend.

-This is a programme of research, policy advice and education aimed at understanding the potential of Nature-based Solutions (NbS) to address global challenges and, where appropriate, increasing their sustainable implementation through the application of science.
+This is an Oxford University programme of research, policy advice and education aimed at understanding the potential of Nature-based Solutions (NbS) to address global challenges and, where appropriate, increasing their sustainable implementation through the application of science.
 We apply leading-edge thinking from across multiple disciplines to (1) shore up the scholarship around the socioeconomic and ecological effectiveness of NbS in a warming world, and (2) bring about a step-change in how NbS are financed and governed.
-We collate scientific information on nature-based climate change adaptation and makes this more accessible to decision makers through this platform.
+We collate scientific information on nature-based climate change adaptation and makes this more accessible to decision-makers through this platform.
 We also assess the role of NbS in climate change policy, with a focus on the plans of all signatories of the Paris Agreement.
 The goal is to facilitate the process by which climate pledges are revised and to scale up ambition for nature.
 This platform will continue to grow with more studies, policy guidance and functionalities to help decision-makers rapidly access and locate the most relevant evidence.
 We welcome feedback.

 We collate information on the extent of global commitment to Nature-based Solutions in climate change policy, with an initial focus on the pledges of all signatories to the UNFCCC Paris Agreement.
 We invite you to explore our data, both in a pan-global analysis and by individual country, to assess how nations are planning to adapt to climate change and to review and compare stated vulnerabilities, actions and targets.
-Our aim is to facilitate the global “stock take” of the Paris Agreement and the revision of climate pledges, with the long term goal of increasing ambition for science based targets for Nature-based Solutions.View Policy
+Our aim is to facilitate the revision of climate pledges, with the long term goal of increasing ambition for science-based targets for Nature-based Solutions.View Policy